Dharaneesh6/personalwesite/README.md

-Tic Tac Toe with AI : Build by python
+My Personal Website : Build by HTML and CSS

-This project is an interactive Tic Tac Toe game developed in Python, featuring both player vs. player and player vs. AI modes.
+This project is a personal website designed to showcase my professional details, skills, and resume.
-The game combines a user-friendly console interface with intelligent game logic, allowing for an engaging experience.
+Built using HTML and CSS, the website features a clean and modern layout that highlights my experiences, and accomplishments.